 Next is the example of Maruti Suzuki India ltd where Fibonacci retracement is used in case of a downtrend and it is drawn by joining the highest point to the lowest point.
 As you can see, the stock constantly was facing resistance from 23.6% retracement which is further confirmed by RSI as it is not able to breach 45-50 level.

-Though Fibonacci is one of the useful methods to analyse your chart but it doesn’t provide an exact entry point rather an estimated area of entry.
+Though Fibonacci is one of the useful methods to analyze your chart but it doesn’t provide an exact entry point rather an estimated area of entry.

 Moreover, there is no guarantee that the price will reverse from any specified Fib level and hence you should combine it with other technical parameters as a confirmation.